oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Summary

 In order to provide control of a network traffic, we need to define traffic boundaries for incoming and outgoing traffic (Network QoS).
 This goal is achieved by associating a [http://www.ovirt.org/Features/Network_QoS Network QoS](http://www.ovirt.org/Features/Network_QoS Network QoS) to an abstract network entity.
-Network QoS is used in the context of a Vnic Profile but it's relevant also to define QoS for Networks having common traffic shaping attributes.
+Network QoS is used in the context of a Vnic Profile but it's relevant also for defining QoS for Networks having common traffic shaping attributes.

 #### Owner